SoumajitPal/SoumajitPal/README.md

-- 👋 Hi, I’m @SoumajitPal
+- 👋 Hi, I’m Soumajit Pal
-- 👀 I’m interested in data science, machine learning, and solving real-world problems using data-driven insights.
+- 👀 I’m passionate about Data Science, Machine Learning, and leveraging data-driven insights to solve real-world problems.
-- 🌱 I’m currently learning time series analysis, ARIMA modeling, advanced machine learning techniques and also how to build and deploy interactive dashboards for better data visualization.
+- 🌱 Currently, I’m expanding my expertise in data analysis, machine learning, and data visualization techniques.
-- 💞️ I’m looking to collaborate on projects related to predictive modeling, data visualization, and AI-driven solutions for social impact.
+- 💞️ I’m open to collaborating on projects involving predictive modeling, data visualization, and AI-driven solutions with a focus on real-world and social impact applications.
-- 📫 How to reach me: pal.soumajit20@gmail.com
+- 📫 Contact: pal.soumajit20@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I love discovering hidden patterns in data—it's like solving a real-life treasure hunt!
+- ⚡ Fun Fact: I sometimes analyze everyday things (like sports stats or daily routines) just out of curiosity—even when no one asked for it.
 <!---
 SoumajitPal/SoumajitPal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.